h-otter/cpp_test/README.md

 # cpp_test
 This repository was made for test of C++.
-I am a beginer and Japanese, so if I wrong English or C++, please tell me on issues or email.
+I am a beginer and Japanese, so if you have something to noticed about English or C++, could you tell me on issues or email.

+### reference
+Effective C++